November 10, 2024

 There are two ways: make lifestyle changes and educate yourself.
 Studies show that people who are obese and regularly eat sugar and drink sugar-sweetened carbonated beverages age their brains 10 years earlier.
 To postpone it, lifestyle adjustments – adjusting body weight and reducing daily sugar intake – should be made.

-Also Read Effective Strategies for Rapid Weight Loss
+Also Read Conquering Insomnia Effective Strategies for a Restful Sleep

 Researchers claim that people’s brains age slower if they: